Dylanmurzello/Homework2/README.md

 - The project consists of various Java classes that demonstrate the behaviors of the TA and students.
 - Compile the project and run the `tutorRoom.java` file to observe the interaction and functionalities.

-## Contributions

-Contributions to the project, including feature enhancements, code refinement, and performance improvements, are welcome.

-## License

-This project is available under the MIT License.
-See [LICENSE](LICENSE) for further details.